dairer/how-to-bash/README.md

 ```bash
 $ touch myFirstBashScript.sh
 ```
 This will create a file called myFirstBashScript.sh on the desktop.
 *Note, every shell script should be saved as a `.sh` file.*

+To tell your script where bash is you use ```#!``` which is read "sharp bang" or "shebang" if you're in a rush.
-Open up this empty file and tell it where bash lives with the `#!` notation.
+Open up the empty shell file file and tell it where bash lives with the `#!` notation.

 > **`myFirstBashScript.sh`**
 >